Please contact Uisce Éireann - Irish Water for all Water and Waste Water services including:

 This Privacy Notice explains how the department, as the Data Controller, will process the personal data provided to it in respect of the management and administration of these schemes of financial assistance; how that information will be used, and what rights you may exercise in relation to your personal data.
 Download here: Privacy Notice - Administration of Schemes of Financial Assistance under the Multi-Annual Rural Water Programme 2019 - 2021

-Owners of homes that are not connected to the public sewer are required to register their treatment system with ‘Protect Our Water’ which is the registration service operated by the LGMA (Local Government Management Agency) on behalf of local authorities.
-Details on how to register are available on www.protectourwater.ie
+Owners of homes that are not connected to the public sewer are required, under the Water Services (Amendment) Act 2012, to register their treatment system with ‘Protect Our Water’ which is the registration service operated by the LGMA (Local Government Management Agency) on behalf of local authorities.
+Details on how to register are available on www.protectourwater.ie.

 A homeowner that has received an advisory notice issued by a local authority following an inspection may be eligible for grant aid to assist them in carrying out the required works.
 Information on grant aid available under the National Inspection Plan and application forms can be downloaded here: DWWTS National Inspection Plan Grant Aid.